Hands on Scotland

 An American worker in this area, Diane Wetendorf, has a website for survivors of such incidents, with information on publications available for others working in the field, at http://www.abuseofpower.info.
 Although American, the points she makes are relevant to the UK.

 This very important piece of legislation came into force in 2007, and police personnel need to become aware of it .
 Amongst other provisions to protect vulnerable adults, it is now a criminal offence to financially or otherwise abuse persons who fall into this category.
 For more information please visit the website.

 The gender equality duty (GED) is the biggest change in sex equality law in 30 years; and the Police Service of England and Wales welcomes this new duty as a powerful tool that will help deliver real practical developments and change to the lives of both men and women.

-For the Police Service the new duty mandates that all chief officers have a statutory duty to publish a Gender Equality Scheme (GES) by the 30 April 2007, setting out their objectives for gender equality and how they will meet the new duty.
+For the Police Service the duty mandates that all chief officers have a statutory requirement to publish a Gender Equality Scheme (GES) by the 30 April 2007, setting out their objectives for gender equality and how they will meet the new duty.

 The Home Office guidelines (to which BAWP contributed) are available here.